LiveG-Development/Zapr/README.md

 Below is a list of commands that you can use in Zapr, and the features that they bring.

 ### `--hide` (argument)
-temporarily hide the header that appears when a Zapr command is run.
+Temporarily hide the header that appears when a Zapr command is run.
 This can be automated by setting the `hide` variable to `true`.

 Aliases: `-h`